-- Distance to the center of the green in a larger font than the distance to the front and the back of the green
+- Distance to the center of the green in a larger font than to the front and the back of the green

-- Handicap scoring, if you have a handicap index, will be shown with a number of dots.
-If you do not have a handicap index, it will display the par of the hole in a number of dots.
+- Handicap scoring, if you have a handicap index, it will be shown with a number of dots.
+If you do not have a handicap index, it will display the hole’s par in a number of dots.

-The layup view does not display any graphics and it is purely a text screen displaying the distance to layups in increments of 50 yards between a 100-yard layup to a 250 layup.
+The Layup View does not display any graphics.
+It is a text screen that displays the distance to layup points.
+That is provided in increments of 50 yards, with shots between 100 to 250-yards.
 It also the distance to any doglegs on the hole.

-The distance does not offer many contexts to where the layups are on the hole.
+The distance does not showcase where the layup points are on the hole.

-Once you touch the flag icon on the Map View you are directed to the Green View which provides a graphic display of the shape of the green and any surrounding hazards and a pin position.
+Once you touch the flag icon on the Map View, you are directed to the Green View, which provides a graphic display of the shape of the green and the pin position, as well as any surrounding hazards.

 On this view, you can move the position of the pin for new distance measurements to the relocated pin.

-Your cumulative score relative to par for the round is displayed on these screens, but not a view of your overall scorecard or the statistics for the round.
+Your cumulative score relative to par for the round is displayed on these screens.
+But, it does not provide your overall scorecard or the statistics for the round.

-This view is activated when you press the “Mark Ball” button and displays the distance away from where the “Mark Ball” button was pressed.
+This view is activated when you press the “Mark Ball” button.
+It displays the distance from where the ball was marked.

 This view will not display the Hole handicap information since this is not a scoring feature.

-The default setting for the auto-advance feature is set to on and cannot be switched off.
-It can be activated manually when it fails through the up/down buttons.
+The default setting for the auto-advance feature is set to on, and it cannot be switched off.
+It can be activated manually when you can’t manage with the up and down buttons.

-The Garmin Approach S6 offers an extensive range of modifiable settings including:
+The Garmin Approach S6 offers an extensive range of customizable settings including:

 - Scoring method (Stroke play or Stableford)